ayushhhthakur/SupaChat/README.md

 ## License
 WebConvo is released under the MIT License.
 Feel free to use and modify it according to your needs.

-## Contact
-If you have any questions or need assistance, you can reach us at contact@WebConvo.com.

 Thank you for using WebConvo!
 We hope you enjoy using it as much as we enjoyed building it.
 Happy chatting!